Tempted by Those We Buy Houses Ads? Weigh the Pros and Cons

 Buyers also beware

-A flipping company could cut corners on repairs or use lower-quality materials.
-They may not closely supervise subcontractors or the work being down, leading to shoddy and possibly unsafe work.
-If they’re new to the area, they could use unlicensed or inexperienced contractors.
+A flipping company could cut corners on repairs or use substandard materials.
+It may not closely supervise subcontractors or the work being done, leading to shoddy and possibly unsafe work.
+If it’s new to the area, it could use unlicensed or inexperienced contractors.

 There are many legitimate companies that will pay cash for your home.
 Look for how long they’ve been in business and if they’re licensed.
 Ramos points out that, with the fly-by-night operations, “most of them don’t even have a business license, and it’s hard to trust that.”